muhammadhussain-2009/Running-LLM-Models-Locally-For-Free-With-Ollama/Finetuning Project/README.md

 ## License

-Running-LLM-Models-Locally-For-Free-With-Ollama/Finetuning Project is protected under the [LICENSE](https://choosealicense.com/licenses) License.
+Locally-Hosted-LLM-Projects is protected under the [LICENSE](https://choosealicense.com/licenses) License.
 For more details, refer to the [LICENSE](https://choosealicense.com/licenses/) file.

 ---